Quick, picture a cow!

 Pasture should be young, active and in good supply.
 You should begin grazing when your cool-season grasses and legumes are 8-10 inches tall and short-growing cool-season grasses and legumes are 4-6 inches tall.
 This is the optimum height when your pasture quality is awesome, the grass is easily munch-able and the plants have had adequate time to rest.

 Rotational grazing or strip grazing is the best way to enhance the relationship between cow and grass, and get the most out of both.
 Also make sure that shade and a sufficient amount of water are available on the pasture.

 In a sustainable farming system, the key focus is on building a cyclic system.
 Where the needs of one aspect are met by the wastes or by-products of another.

 For instance, waste, or animal manure builds the soil and the crops that are in turn, fed to the animals.

 But when you industrialise the process, it creates a huge wedge between the pasture and the animal – causing soil depletion on the one hand, and excessive amounts of toxic waste on the other.

 Bottom line – cows and pastures are meant to be together!
 Eating grass, taking a nap under a shady tree, chilling with their fellow cows, drinking water, exploring the lands bare hooved and generally doing cow stuff.

 Nothing replaces the nutrient density of fresh, deep-rooted grass powered by nutrient-rich soil that will keep your cows robust and the milk they produce rich and tasty.
 And that’s why you should pasture-raise your cows!

 But setting your animals on pasture alone isn't enough.
 You also need to measure and manage your pastures to provide maximum nutritional value for your cows.
-If you're interested to learn more about this download our free ebook here.
+This is how you optimise the grazing system.